PankajMSharma/Web-Scrapper/README.md

 # Web-Scrapper
-Library to Scrape Web Pages From Travel Website
+Scrapes Web Page data From Travel Website.
+A NodeJs Project.

 It fetches travel insurance data from [https://www.circlecover.com/]() and saves them in a CSV file.